gyda13/BusinessManagerAPI/README.md

 http://127.0.0.1:8080/api/users/:userID/products |`Get` | get all products for one user http://127.0.0.1:8080/api/products  |`Get` | get all products for all users

-Choose bearer token auth type and use your last token with the add products request
+Choose bearer token auth type and use your last token with the add product request

 add product body example:
 ```json